stana/akuna-component/README.md

     <function mountainbike_factory ...>

-filter_components returns a list of component, name dictionaries:
+**filter_components** will return all components matching filter criteria as a list of *component, name* dictionaries:

     >>> from akuna.component import filter_components
     >>> filter_components('Factory')    #doctest: +ELLIPSIS